garymooney/garymooney.github.io/_posts/2022-07-12-quantum_music_videos.markdown

 <img style="display: block; margin-left: auto; margin-right: auto;" src="/assets/images/qiskit-hackathon-melbourne-2022-winners.png" width="80%">

 qMuVi was originally created for the [IBM Qiskit Hackathon Melbourne 2022](https://github.com/quantum-melbourne/qiskit-hackathon-22).
 It won first place by the judges and also won the community vote.
-From left to right, our team was Yang Yang, myself (team leader), Harish Vallury, and Gan Yu Pin.
+From left to right, our team was Yang Yang, myself, Harish Vallury, and Gan Yu Pin.

 The project is still in active development by Harish and myself.